li11315-osu/CSE5472-term-project/README.md

 - **Defense**

     - The code and configuration information needed for self-hosting an authoritative DNS server, which we made internet-accessible through the registration of a domain name and a static IP address in order to fully reflect the behavior of regular real-world nameservers.
 The external setup steps do not involve any of our own code artifacts, but instructions are included in this README to allow their replication.
+We used three different DNS server implementations in order to maximize our flexibility in implementing countermeasures and also examine differences in behavior and natural defensive capabilities:

+        - A manual implementation consisting of a Python program that listens on port 53 and responds to DNS packets
+        - [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html), a simple, lightweight DNS server software designed for small networks
+        - [BIND](https://www.isc.org/bind/), the most commonly used DNS server software in real-world systems

     - A one-line script to self-host a web server for which our DNS server resolves the domain name into the corresponding IP address.
 When btoh servers are running, any internet user can access our dummy website by looking up the domain name, representing arguably the most simple and common use case for DNS.
+This is only included for illustrative purposes and to help verify that our DNS server works.

     - The countermeasures we implemented to prevent our attacks from disrupting the functionality of our servers.
 Each of these are described in detail later in this README.